ServiceNow/azimuth/docs/docs/reference/configuration/analyses/index.md

 # Analyses Customization

-Three analyses can be configured in Azimuth.
+Four analyses can be configured in Azimuth.
 Go to each relevant section to know more about the different attributes that can be defined.

 === "Class Definition"